If you shop through links on our site, we may receive compensation. This content is for educational purposes only.

 What You’ll Need

-Place the shells in a large pot and fill with room temperature water.
-Soak them overnight.
+Place your shells in a pot or bucket and cover them with room temperature water.
+Let them soak overnight.
+This rehydrates any dried dirt or algae, making it easier to remove later.

-Change the water out and fill it with fresh room temperature water.
-Make sure the shells are fully submerged, with around two inches of extra water above the highest shell.
-Put the pot on the stove and slowly bring it to a boil.
-Leave the water to boil for around five minutes.
+Drain the dirty water and refill the pot with fresh room temperature water.
+Ensure the shells are fully submerged with about two inches of water above them.
+Place the pot on the stove and slowly bring it to a boil.
+Let them boil for about five minutes to kill bacteria and loosen grime.

-Use your tongs to carefully remove the shells and place them on a soft towel.
+Turn off the heat.
+Use tongs to carefully pull the shells out and place them on a soft towel.
+Do not rinse them with cold water immediately, as the temperature shock can crack the shells.

 6. Air Dry